The use of CBD among young people

 And finally, according to some parents, CBD may have health risks for young people: is this true?

-Before answering these questions, it is good to make a few remarks about the use of CBD among young people, a product that has been legalised in Italy since 2016.
+Before answering these questions, it’s important to make a few remarks about the use of CBD among young people, a product that has been legalized in Italy since 2016.

 Since then, hemp production has multiplied in the Italian countryside, giving rise to the creation of innovative products of various kinds: bio-plastics, insulating bricks, cosmetic products, herbal teas, flour, pasta, oils and extracts, but above all inflorescences.

-Among young people, there was initially a boom in sales, due to the opening of multiple CBD shops that intrigued teens, unfortunately not without the prejudice that has always surrounded the subject of cannabis and that has aroused quite a few controversies from opponents.
+Initially, there was a boom in sales among young people, due to the opening of multiple CBD shops that intrigued teens.
+Unfortunately not without the prejudice that has always surrounded the subject of cannabis and that has aroused quite a few controversies from opponents.

-It has to be said that indeed most young people buy CBD through vending machines, sales outlets and specialised websites in order to smoke them for recreational purposes.
+It has to be said that indeed most young people buy CBD through vending machines, sales outlets and specialized websites in order to smoke it for recreational purposes.

 Yet, according to European law, legal cannabis can only be sold with a THC content of less than 0.2% and for uses that do not involve the direct consumption of the substance.

-In short, light cannabis could not be taken for recreational purposes and should not be smoked or ingested.
+In short, light cannabis should not be smoked or ingested for recreational use.

 Although the law prohibits the consumption of cannabis flowers by combustion, this is precisely the main purpose for which it is purchased by young people.